History of agriculture in the United States: New nation: 1776–1860

 The U.S. economy was primarily agricultural in the early 19th century.
 Westward expansion, including the Louisiana Purchase and American victory in the War of 1812 plus the building of canals and the introduction of steamboats opened up new areas for agriculture.
 Most farming was designed to produce food for the family, and service small local markets.
 In times of rapid economic growth, a farmer could still improve the land for far more than he paid for it, and then move further west to repeat the process.
-While the land was cheap and fertile the process of clearing it and building farmsteads wasn't.
+While the land was cheap and fertile, the process of clearing it and building farmsteads wasn't.
 Frontier life wasn't new for Americans but presented new challenges for farm families who faced the challenges of bringing their produce to market across vast distances.
+Although the production expanded very rapidly, during the Antebellum decades per capita food production did not keep pace with the rapidly expanding urban population and industrial labor.

 South

 In the Southern United States, the poor lands were held by poor white farmers, who generally owned no slaves.
-The best lands were held by rich plantation owners, were operated primarily with slave labor.
-These farms grew their own food and also concentrated on a few crops that could be exported to meet the growing demand in Europe, especially cotton, tobacco, and sugar.
+The best lands were held by rich plantation owners and were operated primarily with slave labor.
+These farms grew their own food and also concentrated on a few "cash crops" that could be exported to meet the growing demand in Europe, especially cotton, tobacco, and sugar.
 The cotton gin made it possible to increase cotton production.
 Cotton became the main export crop, but after a few years, the fertility of the soil was depleted and the plantation was moved to the new land further west.
 Much land was cleared and put into growing cotton in the Mississippi valley and in Alabama, and new grain growing areas were brought into production in the Mid West.
-Eventually this put severe downward pressure on prices, particularly of cotton, first from 1820–23 and again from 1840–43.
+Eventually this put severe downward pressure on prices, particularly of cotton, first from 1820 to 1823 and again from 1840 to 1843.
 Sugar cane was being grown in Louisiana, where it was refined into granular sugar.
 Growing and refining sugar required a large amount of capital.
 Some of the nation's wealthiest men owned sugar plantations, which often had their own sugar mills.

 New England

-In New England, subsistence agriculture gave way after 1810 to production to provide food supplies for the rapidly growing industrial towns and cities.
+In New England, subsistence agriculture gave way after 1810 to production to provide food and dairy supplies for the rapidly growing industrial towns and cities.
 New specialty export crops were introduced such as tobacco and cranberries.

 Western frontier

-The British Empire had attempted to restrict westward expansion with the ineffective Proclamation Line of 1763, abolished after the American Revolutionary War.
+The British government attempted to restrict westward expansion with the ineffective Proclamation Line of 1763, abolished by the new United States government.
 The first major movement west of the Appalachian Mountains began in Pennsylvania, Virginia and North Carolina as soon as the war was won in 1781.
 Pioneers housed themselves in a rough lean-to or at most a one-room log cabin.
 The main food supply at first came from hunting deer, turkeys, and other abundant small game.